DigitalPublishingToolkit/NN09/md/10Rules.md

 house and publish a book under the usual conditions of copyright.
 A different solution had to be found.
-I devised a crowdfunding campaign that allowed me to collect money before publication; enabling me to write the book without any advance payment from a publisher.[^6]
+I devised a crowdfunding campaign that allowed me to collect money before publication; enabling me to write the book without any advance payment from a publisher.[^4]

 The campaign cost a lot of time and effort, but it was worth it.
 Instead of the 8,000 euros I had set as a target, I collected a total of more than 20,000 euros, making the campaign the third most successful crowdfunded German-language book project at the time.
-The edition at hand is borne of this success: the translation of my *10 Rules* was a so-called ‘stretched goal’, one to be realized in case I reached the 20,000 euro mark.
+The edition at hand is borne of this success: the translation of my *Ten Rules* was a so-called ‘stretched goal’, one to be realized in case the 20,000 euro mark was reached.

 ## The License

-As part of the campaign, I designed a license for the book and the *10 Rules* in collaboration with iRights.info.[^7] The license is called the WTFPDL, a derivative of the WTFPL, the ‘Do What The Fuck You Want To Public License’.[^8] My extension basically consisted of inserting the D, for ‘Digital’.
+As part of the campaign, I designed a license for the book and the *Ten Rules* in collaboration with iRights.info.[^5] The license is called the WTFPDL, a derivative of the WTFPL, the ‘Do What The Fuck You Want To Public License’.[^6] My extension basically consisted of inserting the D, for ‘Digital’.
 While the original license model literally permits any conceivable use, my extended version grants this right in the digital domain only.
 In the physical world, for printed books for example, the